OlivierLD/ROB/SerialRxTx/README.md

 ## Cross-Platform Serial communication with `raspi-serial-console`.
-This is a Java implementation of a Serial client for the `raspi-serial-console`.
+This is a Java implementation of a Serial client for the `Serial-IO` module, in this project.

 This involves the `RxTx` classes located in the package `gnu.io`.